DOD TERMINATES CONTRACT WITH HOMESAFE ALLIANCE AFTER ONGOING MILITARY HOUSEHOLD GOODS SHIPMENT SHORTFALLS

 This action was done to stop the inefficient and dissatisfied work of private shipments for many years among the affected military families in their permanent change of station.

-MyBaseGuide reached out to HomeSafe Alliance, and inquired about the changes that they have implemented to address complaints that military families have raised.
+MyBaseGuide reached out to HomeSafe Alliance in May, and inquired about the changes that they have implemented to address complaints that military families have raised.

 A HomeSafe Alliance spokesperson provided the following statement: